 Just as the California Lemon Law doesn’t cover all cars, it similarly doesn’t cover all motorcycles.
 To be covered, a motorcycle owner must meet the following requirements:

-If you are uncertain whether your motorcycle is covered by the lemon law, talk to a skilled and experienced lemon law attorney at Neale & Fhima.
+If you are uncertain whether your motorcycle is covered by the lemon law, talk to a skilled and lemon law attorney at Neale & Fhima.
 We can assess your situation and offer you guidance about the law.

 Several different types of defects are covered by the motorcycle lemon law.
 To qualify, the mechanical or electrical flaw(s) in your motorcycle must significantly restrict the bike’s …